GamaRL/Movatic_Challenge/README.md

 ## Technology Stack

 ### Frontend
-- **Next.js** ⚛️: A React.js framework used to create a modern and efficient user interface with support for server-side rendering, which improves page load speed and SEO.
+- **Next.js** ⚛️: A React.js framework used to create a modern and efficient user interface, it provides some settings like its default router, which is helpful for this application.
 - **Tailwind CSS** 🎨: Simplified the design process with utility-first CSS classes for building responsive components quickly, providing a consistent and clean UI without writing custom styles.
 - **TypeScript** 🔒: Provided type safety, reducing bugs and improving code maintainability by explicitly defining the data structures used throughout the application.